karlprink/Data-Scraper-and-CRM-Updater/README.md

 ## Testing Summary

 Verified full workflow from link click to field population, including success and error feedback scenarios in the pop-up window.

+## Remaining Bugs and Known Issues

+* **Suboptimal User Experience for Trigger:** The current method for triggering the autofill requires the user to click a link, which opens a new browser tab.
+The ideal solution is a button that runs the process silently in the background without navigating the user away from their Notion page.
+Research for a better, low-latency solution is ongoing.
+    * For more details, see GitHub Issue: **#24**

+## Status
+**Use Case 1 — Auto-Fill** main and alternate scenarios are implemented, tested, and deployed as part of the current release.